opendatasoft/ods-documentation/source/publish_datasets/transform_dataset.rst

 Transforming your dataset
 -------------------------

-In the same screen, you also have accesss to the processors configuration.
+In the same screen, you also have access to the processors configuration.
 A processor is a component which lets you modify the content of your dataset: concatenate values, extract text matching a specific expression, perform numerical operations, geocode full text addresses...